Bridge work to force Route 28 detours in 2020

 “We’ll avoid school season,” Layman said, noting that property owners in the area will be able to access their properties during the work.

-He also explained that the reason both bridges won’t be replaced simultaneously is because it would landlock some properties that are located between the two bridges.
+He also explained that the reason both bridges won’t be replaced simultaneously is because it would landlock some properties that are located between them.

 Although the work has been scaled back, Layman said each project will have a detour of up to seven days while the contractor installs the new bridges.